 Moscow doesn’t see the current Afghan government as autonomous, and is trying to strike a balance between all the different forces at play there in order to retain its influence if one of those forces collapses.

-In an increasingly crowded, chaotic, and contested world and marketplace of ideas, the Carnegie Moscow Center offers decisionmakers global, independent, and strategic insight and innovative ideas that advance international peace.
+In an increasingly crowded, chaotic, and contested world and marketplace of ideas, Carnegie Russia Eurasia offers decisionmakers global, independent, and strategic insight and innovative ideas that advance international peace.